-Mueller agrees to testify before 2 House panels next month
+Mueller to testify publicly before House committees July 17

-WASHINGTON (AP) - Democrats say Robert Mueller has agreed to testify publicly July 17 before the House Judiciary and intelligence committees after both panels issued subpoenas to him Tuesday evening.
+WASHINGTON (AP) - Special counsel Robert Mueller has agreed to testify publicly before two House committees after Democrats issued subpoenas to compel him to appear, the chairmen of the two committees announced Tuesday.

+The testimony from the former FBI director before the House Judiciary and Intelligence committees is likely to be the most highly anticipated congressional hearing in years, particularly given Mueller’s resolute silence throughout his two-year investigation into Russian contacts with President Donald Trump’s campaign.
+Mueller never responded to angry, public attacks from Trump, nor did he ever personally join his prosecutors in court or make announcements of criminal charges from the team.

+His sole public statement came from the Justice Department podium last month as he announced his departure, when he sought to explain his decision to not indict Trump or to accuse him of criminal conduct.
+He also put lawmakers on notice that he did not ever intend to say more than what he put in the 448-page report.

+In the report issued in April, Mueller concluded there was not enough evidence to establish a conspiracy between Trump’s presidential campaign and Russia, which was the original question that started the investigation.
+But he also said he could not exonerate Trump on obstruction of justice.
+The report examined several episodes in which Trump attempted to influence the investigation.

+Democrats say it is now the job of Congress to assess the report’s findings.
+Lawmakers are likely to confront Mueller on why he did not come to a firm conclusion on obstruction of justice.
+They are also likely to seek his reaction to a drumbeat of incessant criticism from the president and ask for his personal opinion about whether Trump would have been charged were he not the commander-in-chief.

-House Judiciary Committee Chairman Jerrold Nadler and House Intelligence Committee Chairman Adam Schiff say in a joint statement that the special counsel has agreed to testify about the Trump-Russia report he issued in April.
-The Justice Department declined to comment.
+Schiff and House Judiciary Committee Chairman Jerrold Nadler said they issued the subpoenas Tuesday, and Mueller agreed to testify pursuant to those subpoenas.

-The committees have been in negotiations with Mueller for more than two months about his testimony.
-But he has been hesitant to testify and speak about the investigation beyond a public statement he issued last month.

 In a letter to Mueller accompanying the subpoenas, the committee chairmen said “the American public deserves to hear directly from you about your investigation and conclusions.”

+Schiff said there will be two hearings “back to back,” one for each committee, and they will also meet with Mueller’s staff in closed session afterward.

 Copyright © 2019 The Washington Times, LLC.